 You could buy it for yourself or buy a one-year or two-year plan for your friend.
-It’s such a useful Christmas gift for digital nomads because it’s digital, no need to carry anything around, and it can save you so much trouble!
+It’s such a useful Christmas gift idea for digital nomads because it’s digital, no need to carry anything around, and it can save you so much trouble!

 3. Productivity planner

-One of the biggest struggle digital nomads (and those who work from home) is productivity.
+One of the biggest struggle digital nomads (and those who work from home) have is productivity.
 Most of us don’t have a set timeframe when we need to work or a set office where we need to go to.
-So it is very tempting to do everything but work: explore new cities, hang out with friends, chill on the couch or at the pool all day… There are days where it is really hard to stay focused.
+So it is very tempting to do everything but work: explore new cities, hang out with new friends, chill on the couch or at the pool all day… There are days where it is really hard to stay focused.

 A productivity planner might sound very simple but it can, in fact, do wonders to your productivity.
 If you start your week or your day organized, you will be surprised how much you can get done.
 I’ve found this productivity planner on Amazon and I think it’s perfect for my needs.
 I highly recommend it to anyone who has lots of things to do and just as many distractions along with it ;)